coin-or/python-mip/docs/quickstart.rst

    m = Model()

 By default, the optimization sense is set to *Minimize* and the selected solver is set to CBC.
-If case Gurobi is installed and configured, it will be used instead.
+If Gurobi is installed and configured, it will be used instead.
 You can change the model objective sense or force the selection of a specific solver engine using additional parameters for the constructor:

 .. code-block:: python